macmm/angular_rails/readme.md

 AngularJS + Rails 4.1 Lessons
 ==========

-Code repo for a collection of lessons introducing AngularJS with Rails 4.1, written for the Epicodus curriculum.
+Code repo for a collection of lessons introducing AngularJS with Rails 4.1, written by Mac Eisenberg for the Epicodus curriculum.

 ##### Lessons so far: